andreaiacono/andreaiacono.github.io/tesi/thesis.md

-can be reset with the same seed as the previous experiment and slightly change a parameter; by doing so we can see what differences are obtained from modifying a single parameter and see how this influences the simulation\'s total progress, starting from the assumption that the simulation would have been the same as the previous experiment if no parameter had been changed.
+can be reset with the same seed as the previous experiment and slightly change a parameter; by doing so we can see what differences are obtained from modifying a single parameter and see how this influences the simulation's total progress, starting from the assumption that the simulation would have been the same as the previous experiment if no parameter had been changed.